Michael Canty Memorial Fund

 Schenectady High School Scholarship Awards:

-The following twenty students have received Michael R. Canty Memorial Scholarships:
+The following twenty two students have received Michael R. Canty Memorial Scholarships:

 Class of 2021: Jeremiah Davis attending Utica College in Utica, NY